Turning Research Into Action: How do we change economic opportunity disparities in the Heartland?

 The research finds there is not one singular factor that contributes to economic mobility or lack thereof.
 Instead, hyperlocal factors such as social circumstances, race, and education are strong indicators of economic opportunity.
 The data suggests that regional factors like employment growth and migration do not significantly affect economic opportunity.

 "Children's chances of doing better than their parents have been falling for decades—and we are at a critical moment where the opportunity gap between children from low- and high-income families could widen further," said Raj Chetty, director of Opportunity Insights and the William A. Ackman Professor of Economics at Harvard University.
-"This analysis puts economic opportunity under the microscope so we can understand what factors create opportunity under the microscope so we can understand what factors create opportunity, and what don't, as policymakers and community leaders chart a course for the future.
+"This analysis puts economic opportunity under the microscope so we can understand what factors create opportunity, and what don't, as policymakers and community leaders chart a course for the future.
 The work of organizations like Heartland Forward to champion more inclusive economic growth in the region will be critical to bridging the opportunity gap."

 Key findings from the report include: